-- Nonverbal clues: In Japan she became aware of the cultural non-verbal clues such facial expression, tone of voice, posture etc. Matija watches these carefully to check whether she is properly understanding the message.
-In some Japanese circumstances email is the preferred method of communication.
+- Nonverbal clues: In Japan, she became aware of the cultural non-verbal clues such as facial expression, tone of voice, posture etc. Matija watches these carefully to check whether she is properly understanding the message.
+In some Japanese circumstances, email is the preferred method of communication.
 They use a formal structure of speech known as “keigo” to avoid misunderstandings.
 Matija notes that it is interesting how different cultures have their own nuances for example when communicating in Japan the Japanese always talk about the weather first.

 V. Volatility (for example COVID-19)

 Matija prefers to see volatility as “uncertainty” as the two go hand in hand.
 She thinks many people are either resistant to change or are accepting of change and therefore fairly adaptable.
 She sees herself as a very adaptable person.

 Author’s note- perhaps the way she sees herself is a result of her early life experiences.

 She did lose some business due to the pandemic but has replaced this with consulting.

 Matija and Kiwi the parrot